mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/React/README.md

   npm install axios http-proxy-middleware react-router-dom react-bootstrap
 ```
-> We will understand each package we install later in this tutorial.
+> We will look into the understanding of each package we installed later in this tutorial.

 ### File System
-We need have a clean flie structure which help us to manage our code and easy to resolves bugs.
+We need to have a clean flie structure which will help us to manage our code and easy to resolves bugs.
-* We remove a few files - `logo.svg, App.css, App.test.js, index.css, favicon.ico, setupTests.js`.
+* We remove a few files- `logo.svg, App.css, App.test.js, index.css, favicon.ico, setupTests.js`.
-* And added some files and folder.
+* Also we add some files and folder.
     `component folder` where we store all our component files.
 <table>
 <tr>